Skip to content

 def str = "Hello,\nGroovy!"

-println str // Output Hello,
+println str // Outputs Hello,

 // Groovy!